 High #2 3

 High #1 4

 9. RECENT CDBG FUNDING 6 select 1 The applicant or sub-applicant, when applicable, has not received CDBG funding in recent years (based on the CDBG program's fiscal year).
 0

-Received CDBG funding in FY2021 2
+Received CDBG funding in FY2022 2

-Received CDBG funding in FY2020 3
+Received CDBG funding in FY2021 3

-Received CDBG funding in FY2019 or older 4
+Received CDBG funding in FY2020 or older 4

 Has never received CDBG funding 6

 10. REGIONAL PROJECT PRIORITY 6 select 1 Project meets one more of the region's priorities that are identified in the region's Consolidated Plan.
 0

 Public health and safety equipment 2

 Community facilities or Removal of ADA barriers 3

 Public service activities 4

 Public utility infrastructure 5

 LMI housing activities 6

 11. GEOGRAPHICAL IMPACT 5 select 1 Area impacted by and benefitting from the project.

 Site specific 1 0

 Community-wide 5

 12. BENEFIT COST RATIO 5 select 1 Project benefits the most people with the least amount of investment.
 Points are determined by dividing the total CDBG dollar amount requested by the number of proposed beneficiaries.

 >\$6,001 1 0

 \$4,001 - \$6,000 2

 \$2,001 - \$4,000 3

 \$1,001 - \$2,000 4

 <\$1,000 5

 13. PROPERTY TAX RATE 5 select 1 Jurisdictions with a higher tax rate will receive additional points.
 Points awarded based on the jurisdiction's rate as a percent of the maximum rate allowed by law (compared to the tax ceiling set by State Tax Commission).
-The tax rate noted above shall include the levy for police, fire, sewer and water services that may be assessed by a multi-jurisdictional special service district.
 For non-taxing entities, the jurisdiction's tax rate applies where the majority of the beneficiaries reside.

 0 - 19% 1 0

 20 - 30% 2

 31 - 40% 3

 41 - 50% 4

 >51% 5

 14. AMERICANS WITH DISABILITIES ACT (ADA) CHECKLIST 1 select 1 Jurisdictions will receive one point if they have completed the ADA checklist for "Readily Achievable Barrier Removal" for their city/county office and provide documentation in the application.

 Completed the checklist and provided documentation 1 0

 15. CIVIL RIGHTS COMPLIANCE 1 select 1 Jurisdictions will receive one point if they have adopted Civil Rights Compliance procedures and provided documentation in the application.

 Adopted an ADA Grievance Procedure 1 0

 Adopted an ADA Effective Communication Policy, Language Access Plan 1

 Adopted an ADA Reasonable Accommodation Policy 1